SPEITCoder/CAN-PR1/processorDesign.md

 + R-format : type 3 and 4

 ### Loading 65535 into a register
++ Let's consider the first case, where numbers are copied on conserving the negativity of the immediate numbers.
+That's to say, if a negative number (e.g. 11111111) is being copied, all the more significant bits are completed with 1.

 Suppose initially all the registers are null.